kriss024/kriss024/README.md

 🔭 In my profile you will find:

-- Lots of tutorials and examples in: Python, Spark, R, Java, C++, SQL on Oracle and Hive
+- Lots of tutorials and examples in: Python, Spark, R, Java, C++, SQL on Oracle and Hive databases
 - Programing languages, Data Science, Machine Learning and Big Data technologies 🌱
 - Linux administration and many useful Bash commands 💪
 - You can learn the basics of creating Docker images or download my Python images from [Docker Hub](https://hub.docker.com/u/kriss024)
-- This is the best place if you study or look for solutions to your difficult homework 💥
+- This is the best place if you study or look for solutions to your difficult homework or at work 💥

 ✉️ Contact: